Cambridge-ICCS/green-ci/README.md

 ## Debugging

 If your code fails during a CI run, it sometimes can be hard to find the issue without trying and pushing a series of fixes, which in turn will trigger the CI to run each time - and thus waste energy.
-If the issue is not in the test suit which can be easily rerun (for example, using [pytest](https://docs.pytest.org/), a tool like [act](https://github.com/nektos/act) can be used to run your CI pipeline locally in a container.
+If the issue is not in the test suite which can be easily rerun (for example, using [pytest](https://docs.pytest.org/), a tool like [act](https://github.com/nektos/act) can be used to run your CI pipeline locally in a container.

 Alternatively, you can interact with your Github actions using [action-tmate](https://github.com/mxschmitt/action-tmate) (with tmate being a fork of [tmux](https://github.com/tmux/tmux/wiki)).
 This enables you to use ssh to connect with the machine that the actions are run on.